cloudemprise/demo-cert-devops-codebuild-sample-dckr-push-ecr/README.md

 - This sample was tested referencing golang:1.12.
 - The CodeBuild project environment must be configured in Privileged Mode.
 - A bash script has been included to reconfigure the git remotes to push to multiple git repositories, i.e. to GitHub and AWS CodeCommit.
+- Also, documented here is a bash script highlighting useful API calls that relate to the AWS CodeBuild service in connection with this exercise as well as an AWS CloudFormation infrastructure template declaring all the important AWS resources.

 ---